 There may also be occasions where a non-affiliated person or third party has experienced discrimination, harassment or sexual misconduct which is alleged to have been committed by a Brandeis student, which may or may not have occurred on campus or at a University program, activity or event.
 When the person who experienced the conduct is not a University affiliate, Brandeis maintains the option to exercise discretionary jurisdiction over that incident under certain circumstances.
-Concerns that are raised by a non-affiliated person or third party should be referred to the Office of Equal Opportunity (oeo@brandeis.edu; 781-736-4806) for a determination regarding whether Brandeis will exercise discretionary jurisdiction over a non-affiliate complaint, In determining whether to exercise discretionary jurisdiction over these types of matters, Brandeis will consider, among other factors, what effect the off-campus conduct has on the University community and what information may be available regarding the alleged conduct.
-The University reserves the right to conduct an inquiry into the allegations before making a determination regarding whether to exercise discretionary jurisdiction over the matter.
+Concerns that are raised by a non-affiliated person or third party should be referred to the Office of Equal Opportunity (oeo@brandeis.edu; 781-736-4806) for a determination regarding whether Brandeis will exercise discretionary jurisdiction over a non-affiliate complaint, In determining whether to exercise discretionary jurisdiction over these types of matters, Brandeis will consider, among other factors, what effect the off-campus conduct has on the University reserves the right to conduct an inquiry into the allegations before making a determination regarding whether to exercise discretionary before making a determination regarding whether to exercise discretionary before making a determination regarding whether to exercise discretionary before making a determination regarding whether to exercise discretionary before making a determination regarding whether to exercise discretionary jurisdiction over the allegations before making a determination regarding whether to exercise discretionary jurisdiction over the matter.